tutorial

 import { CompressedImage } from "@foxglove/schemas";

 Explore all Foxglove schemas via our docs or the foxglove/schemas GitHub repo.
-As always, join our Slack community to ask questions, or reach out to us directly with any feedback.
+As always, join our Discord community to ask questions, or reach out to us directly with any feedback.

 Get started for free